Canopies of fallen leaves and peaceful walks in the fall

 2. Piedmont Park

 There’s something special about taking in a crisp fall day in Piedmont Park.
-There’s 200-acres of space, smack bang in the middle of Atlanta.
-Perfect for dog walking, hiking, or a picnic surrounded by the ever-changing colors of Piedmont Park, make sure you head there this fall.
+Everyone knows the iconic park downtown in the summertime, but fall is even more amazing!
+There’s 200-acres of space, right in the middle of Atlanta.
+Perfect for dog walking, hiking, or a picnic surrounded by the ever-changing colors of Piedmont Park!
+You’ll definitely get to see some beautiful leaves!

 3. Panola Mountain State Park